2014 Stanley Cup playoffs: (P1) Anaheim Ducks vs. (WC2) Dallas Stars

 The Anaheim Ducks finished first overall in the Pacific Division, earning 116 points.
 The Dallas Stars earned 91 points during the regular season and entered the playoffs as the Western Conference's second wild card.
-This was the third playoff meeting for these two franchises; the Mighty Ducks earned a six-game series victory in the 2003 Western Conference Semifinals, while the Stars earned a six-game series victory in the 2008 Western Conference Quarterfinals.
+This was the third playoff meeting for these two franchises; the Mighty Ducks earned a six-game series victory in the 2003 Western Conference semifinals, while the Stars earned a six-game series victory in the 2008 Western Conference quarterfinals.
 The Stars won two of the three games in this year's regular season series.

-The Ducks defeated the Stars in six games.
-The first five games in this series were won by the home team.
+The Ducks defeated the Stars in six games, with the home team winning the first five games.
 Anaheim head coach Bruce Boudreau decided to start the series with Frederik Andersen in net, who was the hotter goalie going into the postseason, rather than original Ducks starter Jonas Hiller.
 Anaheim jumped to a 4–0 lead in game one but had to hold off a Dallas comeback in a 4–3 win.
 The Ducks scored three unanswered goals in game two, but had to hold off another Stars comeback to preserve a 3–2 victory.
-The series moved to Dallas for game three, where Stars goalie Kari Lehtonen stopped all 37 Anaheim shots to earn his first playoff victory in a 3–0 win.
+The series moved to Dallas for game three, where Stars goaltender Kari Lehtonen stopped all 37 Anaheim shots to earn his first playoff victory in a 3–0 win.
 Dallas then evened the series with a 4–2 victory in game four, scoring 4 unanswered goals to overcome a two-goal deficit.
 Returning to Anaheim for game five, the Ducks scored three unanswered goals in the third period to pull away for a 6–2 victory.
 Back in Dallas for game six, the Stars built a 4–2 lead in the second period before Boudreau decided to replace Andersen with Hiller.
 Anaheim then staged a comeback, first with Nick Bonino's goal with 2:10 remaining in regulation, and then Devante Smith-Pelly's score with 24 seconds left to tie the game and force overtime.
 Both of these goals occurred with the goalie pulled to give the Ducks an extra attacker.
 Bonino then scored at 2:47 into the extra period to give the Ducks a 5–4 win; it was the only game in the series won by the road team.